w5xd/NyeVikingPowerMonitor/README.md

 To fold the front panel away, remove the bottom two screws <i>on the two side panels only</i>.
  Do not remove any
 front panel screws nor the bottom panel screws.</p>
-<p>I removed the original board by snipping each wire at its end at the circuit board.
-Some of the remaining wires
+<p>I removed the original board by snipping each wire at its end at the original circuit board.
+Some of the resulting wires
 will reach to their assigned position on the new PCB, but some will not.
-The custom PCB fits onto a 3D printed bracket that has holes to match the origin four #6 screws that held the OEM PCB in place, and that has six by 5mm LED holes to match the front panel LEDs.
+The custom PCB fits onto a 3D printed bracket that has holes to match the original four #6 screws that held the OEM PCB in place, and that has six by 5mm LED holes to match the front panel LEDs.
 The bracket holds the custom PCB at an angle.</p>
 <p align='center'><img alt='OEM view' src='CAD/OEM/PartsView01.jpg'/></p>
 <p>A prospective builder will want to know that, while the 12VDC connector at the back
-of the RFM-003 matches the voltage (about 12V), polarity (positive on the inner pin, 2.5mm) and outer diameter, (5.5mm) of the Arduino, the diameters of the inner pins do NOT match.
+of the RFM-003 matches the voltage (about 12V), polarity (positive on the inner pin, 2.5mm) and outer diameter, (5.5mm) that is standard on AVR-based Arduinos, the diameters of the inner pins do NOT match.
 The Arduino power plugs have a 2.1mm inner pin. </p>

 <a href='PCB/ConsolePcbMap.pdf'>Map of the console PCB</a>